The MD program has added more than 17,000 physicians to the global workforce.

 McIndoe: Archibald McIndoe was a New Zealand-born surgeon whose tactics to treat burns during World War II revolutionized plastic surgery.

-Metrodora: Greek physician who wrote one the oldest surviving medical text written by a woman and who was one of the first to suggest surgical treatment for both breast and uterine cancer.
+Metrodora: Greek physician who wrote one of the oldest surviving medical text written by a woman and who was one of the first to suggest surgical treatment for both breast and uterine cancer.

 Peabody: Francis Peabody was an American turn of the 20th century physician famous for his dedication to compassionate patient care, as well as his work on typhoid and polio.